geoffreyrose/date-and-number-to-words/README.md

 The default language is `en`

-Every method other the `month` supports every language PHP does since PHP's native`NumberFormatter` is being used to translate numbers to words.
+Every method other than `month` supports every language PHP does.
+PHP's native`NumberFormatter` is being used to translate numbers to words.

-Currently, there are only translations for month names for: de, en, es, fr, it, pt
+For months, translations are handled by Carbon, which has translations for 270+ months.

 ```php
 public function setLanguage(string $language): void